 Driven by the power of body and movement in space, our productions are environments that allow the audience to enjoy total immersion.
 Each element in the performance space – the set, performers, audience, sound, objects – is part of an echosystem, carefully constructed to allow audience’s own reflection on the subject explored.

-The company's first funded production WHIST, a dance and Virtual Reality production, received its sold-out world premiere in April 2017.
-Within 10 months, it toured to 15 venues/festivals in 12 cities and 5 countries, and was seen by more than 6,000 paying audiences in dance, film, media art and technology.
+The company's first major commission WHIST, a dance and Virtual Reality production, received its sold-out world premiere in April 2017.
+Within 19 months, it toured to 20 venues/festivals in 18 cities and 9 countries and was seen by more than 8000 paying audiences in dance, film, media art and technology.
 It also received positive reviews from industry professionals and press:

 - “Suitably disorientating, great art” - Hedley Swain, Arts Council England Director of South East

 - "Powerful, refreshing, exciting" - Creative Review